-Dr. Adams is a member of the Society for Epidemiologic Research, the American College of Sports Medicine, and the South Carolina Cancer Center-Junior Scientific.
+Dr. Adams is a member of the Society for Epidemiologic Research, the American College of Sports Medicine, the Southern Nursing Research Society, the North American Association of Cancer Research, and the South Carolina Cancer Center-Junior Scientific.

 Dr. Adams has practiced in the areas of diabetes care, bone marrow transplant, mammography, and oncology.

 Research Studies (Selected)

 Physical Activity and Hormone Receptor-Defined Breast Cancer.
 American College of Sports Medicine—$10,000.
 7/1/03- 12/31/04.
 Principal Investigator.